MarioniLab/NaiveHESC2016/Methods.md

     and the distribution of biological components for HVGs unique to each condition.
 The sets of shared and primed-only HVGs were also tested for enrichment of GO or KEGG terms, using the `goana` and `kegga` functions, respectively, from _limma_.

-## External temporal trajectories on naïve/primed map
+## Mapping temporal trajectories in early embryos

 Naive marker genes were defined as those that were DE relative to primed cells (using the pseudo-bulk statistics, above) at a FDR of 5% and with a log~2~-fold change of 10;
     were present in at least 25% of naive cells; and were present in no more than 5% of primed cells.